 4 Investigations on low-default portfolios cover the following exposure classes: corporates (including corporates - other and specialised lending) and institutions.

 5 The ECB guide to internal models aims to provide transparency on how the ECB understands the regulatory requirements for internal models and how it intends to apply them when assessing whether institutions meet these requirements.
-The guide is composed of a chapter covering non-model-specific aspects ("general topics") and three risk type-specific chapters (for credit risk, market risk and counterparty credit risk).
-See also:
+See: